A Letter to Our Community

 In addition, the County of Ventura has been proactive in its efforts to uniquely address the needs of its agriculture community, and Santa Cruz County developed a partnership called SAVE Lives designed to facilitate a community-based plan for moving forward.
 Similarly, the County of Santa Barbara, in collaboration with the agricultural industry, set up isolation housing and testing resources for essential workers and people with limited access to health care.
 Driscoll’s was an active participant in the development of industry-county dialogues and in supporting the dissemination of County resources to its network of independent Growers in the region.

 For Driscoll’s, our efforts have been focused on partnering with our network of independent growers to ensure our business enterprise, first and foremost, meet the CDC agriculture guidelines.
-Social distancing, proper sanitation, cleaning, disinfection and personal protective equipment are key elements to preventing the spreading of the virus:
+Social distancing, proper sanitation, cleaning, disinfection and personal protective equipment are key elements to preventing the spreading of the virus.
+Additionally, we continue to monitor CDC recommendations for COVID-19 vaccinations and work with local health officials.

 Worker hygiene and proper handwashing protocol have always been the Standard Operating Procedure for food safety.
 In responding to COVID-19, Driscoll’s goal was to rapidly add capacity to improve efficiency and availability of health and safety resources for our direct employees and for the farmworkers employed by our independent growers.
 It was important for us to play a resource role and be solutions-based during this critical period.